LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 ### Linear Regression

-This section introduces how to use `rosetta` to perform a complete `Linear Regression` task, including `data processing`, `training and model saving`, `model loading and prediction` and `evaluation`.
+This section introduces how to use `Rosetta` to perform a complete `Linear Regression` task, including `data processing`, `training and model saving`, `model loading and prediction` and `evaluation`.

-Before using `rosetta` for machine learning, in order to compare with `rosetta`-backed MPC version, let's see how we do the same task in native `tensorflow` style without the concern of data privacy.
+Before using `Rosetta` for machine learning, in order to compare with `Rosetta`-backed MPC version, let's see how we do the same task in native `TensorFlow` style without the concern of data privacy.

 #### TensorFlow Version Linear Regression

-Here is a simple `Linear Regression` with `tensorflow`.
+Here is a simple `Linear Regression` with `TensorFlow`.

 - Import necessary packages, set training parameters, etc.